Hi There, I’m Noel (they/he)

 Somatic Experiencing™ (SE)

 Trauma is not the event that occurred, it’s how your body responds to it afterward.
 SE is a gentle and gradual approach to healing that centers the story of your body, and addresses the root cause.
 This means you do not have to have conscious memory of the event, or even share the details of what happened.
 When we practice SE, we support your body to find and complete what didn’t get to happen which releases stored survival energy.
+SE is a three-year long intensive program that requires attending multi-day training events spread over the 3 years, receiving personal SE sessions, and attending individual and group case consultations.
+I am currently in my 3rd year.
 Learn more here.

 What’s anti-oppressive practice?